seedubjay/seedubjay.github.io/_posts/2020-12-27-perlin-noise.md

 </figcaption>
 </figure>

-What makes Perlin noise so exciting is that it works just as well in 2D.
+And what makes Perlin noise so exciting is that it works just as well in 2D!

 <figure>
 {% include canvas.html id="canvas7" width="400" reload="light" %}